 In most cases, the people saying it, or even the job website saying it, actually mean your resume.
 What they are asking for is your resume, but they are calling it a resume.
 As mentioned in the introduction, the terms “CV” and “Resume” are often interchangeable.

-If the people/website saying it are actually talking about your resume then the most common reason for people/websites asking for it to be one or two pages is more to do with brevity than function.
+If the people/website saying it is actually talking about your resume then the most common reason for people/websites asking for it to be one or two pages is more to do with brevity than function.
 There is a feeling that modern businesses will not read somebody’s CV or resume if it is longer than two pages.
 Also, read more about TOP resume writing services.

 How Long Should a Resume Be?